 How Does End-O-Fite Enterprises LLC Differ From an Extension Service?

 First and foremost, we are small and independent.
 That means two things.
 On one hand, we don’t take money from the government, so we are free to teach what our observations and experience holds to be true.
 On the other hand, we don’t have the pockets of hundreds of millions of taxpayers to dip into, so we have to charge for some of our services.
 Since the small farms we see the most need to support are also the least likely to be able to pay consulting contracts, we have explored alternate income streams.
-These include income from our online learning, and from commissions we earn as independent distributors of nutrition products from Youngevity.
-Youngevity allows us to provide nutritional supplements, along with a variety of unique products and services that support the needs of families who are transitioning towards a more local food economy.
-Unexpected benefits of these affiliations include our ability to reach a global audience working at local scales, the ability to tap into the wisdom of a global network, and the ability to connect small local farms to global income streams created by health conscious consumers who care how their food is grown and distributed.
+These include income from our online learning, our soil testing, and from commissions we earn as independent distributors of nutrition products.
+Affiliate based marketing models allow us to provide nutritional supplements, along with a diverse variety of unique products and services that support the needs of families who are transitioning towards a more local food economy.
+Unexpected benefits of these affiliations include our ability to reach a global audience working at local scales, the ability to tap into the wisdom of a global network, and the ability to connect small local farms to health conscious consumers who care how their food is grown and distributed.

 Opportunities for Extension and other Educators

 At this time, we have a variety of opportunities for collaborative efforts.
-These may include using our courses to supplement your educational programing.
-This can occur with or without Udemy, since we also provide live workshops.
-It might involve developing courses together, joining us for an interview on our Cultivating Victory series, or joining our Youngevity network, either as a customer, or as an independent distributor.
-Please note that while all of these options include potential to earn income, we have no traditional jobs to offer, and income you earn will depend largely on your effort.
+These may include using our courses or live workshops to supplement your educational programing.
+It might involve developing courses together, joining us for an interview on our Cultivating Victory series, or joining our marketing network, either as a customer, or as an independent distributor.
+Please note that while these options include potential to earn income, we have no traditional jobs to offer, and income you earn as a partner will depend largely on your effort.

 As our own network expands, we welcome full or part time partners who are focused on expanding the growth of local food systems.
-We welcome partners with sincere interests in sustainable agriculture, microbiome restoration, human nutrition, local food, leadership development, or simply creating supplemental income.
-While our affiliate networks offer ample breadth for people from widely diverse backgrounds, we believe that teams work best when they share a common vision.
+We welcome partners with sincere interests in sustainable agriculture, microbiome restoration, human nutrition, local food, and/or creating supplemental income.
+While our affiliate networks offer ample breadth for people from widely diverse backgrounds, our experience has been that teams work best when they share a common vision.
 We share the vision of those who have committed their time to work in agriculture, extension, education, and nutrition.
 If you have interests in working full or part time to restore local food systems, please drop us a note and let us know how best to connect with you.